samuelpfchoi/RoboND-P1-Rover-Project/README.md

 #### Improvement

 There still are many rooms to improve, such as:
-* obstacle avoidance
+* better obstacle avoidance
-* escape from obstacle
+* better method to escape from obstacle and sometime the rover would be trapped in obstacles
 * better algorithm to reduce repeated transverse